AndreiRudenko/sparkler/README.md

 	* `speed: Float` — speed.
 	* `speed_variance: Float` — speed variance.
 	* `from_angle: Bool` — this will override direction to angle from spawn position, to emitter position.
-* `SizeLifeModule` — module scales the size of the particle by a given value over its lifetime (requires LifeTimeModule).
+* `SizeLifeModule` — module scales the size of the particle by a given value over its lifetime.
 	* `initial_size: Vector` — initial size.
 	* `initial_size_max: Vector` — initial size maximum, if this not null, the size will be random between initial_size.
 	* `end_size: Vector` — end size.
 	* `end_size_max: Vector` — end size maximum, if this not null, the size will be random between end_size.
-* `ScaleLifeModule` — module scales particle by a given value over its lifetime (requires LifeTimeModule).
+* `ScaleLifeModule` — module scales particle by a given value over its lifetime.
 	* `initial_scale: Float` — initial scale.
 	* `initial_scale_max: Float` — initial scale maximum, if this not null, the scale will be random between initial_scale.
 	* `end_scale: Float` — end scale.